alibaba-damo-academy/SpokenNLP/alimeeting4mug/readme.md

-# Description
+# Introduction

-To fuel the SLP research on meetings and tackle the key challenges summarized earlier, the Speech Lab and the Language Technology Lab and the ModelScope Community of Alibaba Group, Alibaba Cloud Tianchi Platform, and Zhejiang University launch a **General Meeting Understanding and Generation (MUG)** challenge, as an ICASSP2023 Signal Processing Grand Challenge.
+To fuel the Spoken Language Processing (SLP) research on meetings and tackle the key challenges, the Speech Lab and the Language Technology Lab and the ModelScope Community of Alibaba Group, Alibaba Cloud Tianchi Platform, and Zhejiang University launch a **General Meeting Understanding and Generation (MUG)** challenge, as an ICASSP2023 Signal Processing Grand Challenge.
 To facilitate the MUG challenge, we construct and release a meeting dataset, the AliMeeting4MUG Corpus (AMC).

 To the best of our knowledge, AMC is so far the **largest meeting corpus in scale and facilitates the most SLP tasks**.
 The MUG challenge includes five tracks: Track 1 Topic Segmentation (TS), Track 2 Topic-level and Session-level Extractive Summarization (ES), Track 3 Topic Title Generation (TTG),  Track 4 Keyphrase Extraction (KPE), and Track 5 Action Item Detection (AID).